ChenZhongPu/gnuplot/src/ch1/basic_usage.md

 <img src="img/x_axis.svg" alt="x_axis" width="80%">

 Note that the `set link` command is introduced by gnuplot 5.0, which is used to establish a mapping between the x and x2 axes, or the y and y2 axes.

+## Color mapped data
+Often we would like a color map.
+Gnuplot has a number of plot types that do this: